VonHeikemen/ts-enable.nvim/README.md

 The main purpose of treesitter is to read the source code of a file and turn that into a data structure.
 Why?
 Because it's easier to extract information from structured data than plain text.
 And what do **we** do with this data thing?
 Us, casual Neovim users, we do nothing.
 Neovim mantainers and plugin authors are the ones implementing the features **we** will use.

 Language support is where things get interesting.
 Treesitter is not a miracle silver bullet that supports every programming language.
-We add support for a language by installing the appropiate "treesitter parser," which is the component that deals with the specific syntax of language.
+We add support for a language by installing the appropiate "treesitter parser," which is the component that deals with the specific syntax of a language.

 ### ts-enable.nvim is not strictly needed